 Smoked Chicken Wings

-Once you smoke your own chicken wings like this, you will never want to order out again.
+Once you have smoked chicken wings like this, you will never want to order out again.

 I started by thawing about a dozen frozen chicken wings.
 About 4 hours prior to the time I wanted to devour my wings, I dried off the wings and started preparing this delicious rub recipe.

 Next, I created a large enough bowl out of aluminum foil with the intention of closing – like a lid over all of the wings, keeping in mind I didn’t want any juices leaking out of the bowl.
 I followed the dry rub directions and coated the wings.
 Then I let them sit wrapped in the foil, in the fridge until I was ready to start smoking.

 These chicken wings were smoked for about 2 hours, so prior to placing the wings on, I heated up the smoker until it maintained a consistent temperature of 225F, which took about 45 minutes.
 Once the smoker was good and the apple wood chips were added, I placed the wings (in the foil with a small hole for venting) in the smoker and didn’t lift the lid until the entire 2 hrs was up.
 The internal temperature of the largest wing registered at 168F and they were ready to eat!